kpl214/Stock-Price-Predictions/README.md

 	•       ARIMA for identifying linear patterns in time-series forecasting.
 	•	XGBoost for tree-based regression AKA for parameter based decision making.
 	•	Linear Regression as a baseline model.
-	•	Visualizes predictions and feature importance with a Streamlit app.
+	•	Visualizes predictions and feature importance with Matplotlib/SHAP.

 Setup